opiter09/Fossil-Fighters-Randomizer/README.md

   the ability to randomize teams, is here but dummied out, due to problems with the very hardcoded AI files

-Finally, if you would like to see the table of new spawns, see the "newDigsiteSpawns.txt" the randomizer generates.
+Finally, if you would like to see the table of new spawns, see the file "newDigsiteSpawns.txt" that the randomizer generates.

 [1]: I mean this in the more internal sense of "a continuous area with no loading zones in between", not a whole digsite.